-Bibi van der Velden’s jewelry might be fashioned from haute, precious materials such as 18k fairtrade gold, diamonds, and baroque pearls, but there’s a very human quality to her intricately-crafted designs.
-Bibi believes that jewelry should imbue the wearer with energy, with her pieces offering a playful, personal, and highly artistic take on fine jewelry.
+Bibi van der Velden’s jewelry might be fashioned from precious materials such as 18k fairtrade gold, diamonds, and baroque pearls, but there’s a very human aspect to her designs.
+Bibi believes that jewelry should bring energy to its wearer.

-Nature and the animal world is another constant in Bibi’s designs, from earrings fashioned as swirling tornadoes to statement alligator earrings carved from mammoth tusk and gold, to a noble mammoth unicorn that sits on a gold ring.
-Movement and transformation is a hallmark of her work.
-A Tahitian pearl spins in the Galaxy Spinning Pearl Ring, while ornate cocktail rings whose design spotlights monkeys or panthers hide a smaller, sleek gold ring within.
-With this unique element of surprise, there’s always more to a Bibi van der Velden piece than meets the eye.
+Nature and mostly animals are repetitive in Bibi’s designs, from earrings fashioned as swirling tornadoes to alligator shaped earrings carved from mammoth tusk and gold.
+A Tahitian pearl spins in the Galaxy Spinning Pearl Ring, while monkey or panther cocktail rings hide another smaller, discreet gold ring within.
+There’s always more to a Bibi van der Velden piece than meets the eye.